 I’m positive that I could be an asset to the company because I have great communication, teamwork, organisational, and creative skills that appear to be the foundation of your establishment.

 I also have an in-depth knowledge of the industry from my 7 years of experience practicing said skills as a Junior Marketing Executive at ABC and then a Senior Marketing Executive at XYZ.
-However, I’m currently focussed on working more in the digital marketing arena that your company specialises in, which is why I believe that I’d be a good fit.
+However, I’m currently focused on working more in the digital marketing arena that your company specialises in, which is why I believe that I’d be a good fit.

 I noticed that your company has been named the year’s Best Marketing Agency and I’d be delighted to get an opportunity to work there.
-I have also been really excited at the opportunity to possibly work with you since reading your feature in the Times Magazine where you emphasize on the importance of digital marketing in today’s day and age.
+I have also been really excited at the opportunity to possibly work with you since reading your feature in the Times Magazine where you emphasize the importance of digital marketing in today’s day and age.